 Port Huron Civic Theatre (PHCT), formerly Port Huron Little Theater, has been a source of Blue Water area entertainment for sixty years.
 A non-profit organization, PHCT's primary purpose is to promote opportunities for area residents interested in all aspects of the performing arts to share their talents with the community.

 All PHCT members are welcome to attend the meetings.
-Click on the Contact & Membership page if you're interested in attending as the location and time varies.
+Click on the Contact & Membership page to request the location if you're interested in attending.

 Port Huron Civic Theatre, Inc.

 Port Huron Civic Theatre, Incorporated, IRS non-profit status awarded January, 1971.